-Abuse of Adderall has become common among college students and individuals who abuse other substances that are considered “downers” or depressants, such as alcohol.
-Students often become dependant on Adderall or a similar drug in order to accomplish tasks on a day-to-day base and can develop a tolerance to the substance.
-Dependence and abuse can happen among people of all ages who use the drug as prescribed, as well as those who use the drug illicitly.
+Abuse of Adderall has become common among college students and individuals who abuse other substances considered “downers” or depressants, such as alcohol.
+Students often become dependant on Adderall or a similar drug to accomplish tasks on a day-to-day base and can develop a tolerance to the substance.
+Dependence can happen among people of all ages who use the medication as prescribed, as well as those who use the drug illicitly.

 If you or your child has developed a dependence or addiction to Adderall, it is crucial that they carefully detox from the substance.
 Sudden cessation of Adderall use can cause severe side-effects.
 Slowly being weaned off of the substance at a professional detox facility can help reduce and manage withdrawal symptoms, as well as offering medical monitoring.